rachnarayan1201/problem1/README.md

         System.out.println("is arra equals to arrb : " +
                                 Arrays.equals(arra, arrb));
-        System.out.println("is arra equals to arrb : " +
+        System.out.println("is arra not equals to arrb : " +
                                 Arrays.equals(arra, arrb));
     }
 }